 Tori Tipton | West Yorkshire

-A new collection will be available in the New Year 2019.
+A new collection will be available in the February 2019.

 After studying art at college in the late 80’s I spent my early adult life trying to contort my square pegged-ness into a round hole by pursuing a ‘sensible’ career.
 It was only after I had my son that I began to listen to my intuition and chose to follow my passion of becoming an artist, predominately painting seascapes in oil.